fkzx8000/Doron-YanChat/README.md

-Below is an English version of the README, with placeholders where you can add screenshots.

----

 # React Chatbot Project

 This project is a React-based chatbot application that sends queries to an external API (via Axios) and receives relevant responses.
 It utilizes **React Query** to manage the state of API requests, **TypeScript** for static typing, and **Chakra UI** for a modular and responsive user interface design.
 The code is structured to separate the API interaction layer (`api-client.ts`) from the main logic implemented in custom hooks (`useQueryBot` and `useQuerysBot`).